FOR-TIMI/AwesomeEditorPWA/README.md

 ## Description
 A Progressive web application that allows users to create notes or code snippets with or without an internet connection so  they can reliably retrieve them for later use.

-## Support the project ⭐
-If you  want to support me, please consider following me, starring and sharing the repo!
-This helps us getting known and grow the community. 🙏

  ![image](https://raw.githubusercontent.com/lusaxweb/vuesax/master/public/github-vuesax-star.gif)